chi3fmhlongo/alx-low_level_programming/printf/README.md

 # Created By Siyabonga Khwela & Syanda Mntambo

-A collaborative project by ALX Software Engineering to implement the inbuilt "printf" function in c.
+A collaborative project by ALX Software Engineering to implement the inbuilt "printf" function in C language.